magicmark/blog.larah.me/src/content/blog/service-to-service-graphql.md

 This post talks a lot about Federation, so it’s worth clarifying one related
 question: should internal service-to-service traffic also go through the Router?

-(At time of writing, vendor websites neither explicitly support or rule out internal services hitting the a Router.)

 My answer would be **yes** for the following reasons: